-Investments include assets reported under the balance sheet items "Gold and gold receivables", "Claims on non-euro area residents denominated in foreign currency", "Claims on euro area residents denominated in foreign currency", "Claims on non-euro area residents denominated in euro", "Other claims on euro area credit institutions denominated in euro" and "Other securities", as well as derivative financial instruments and spot exchange rate contracts whose book value is reported under relevant balance sheet items of other assets or other liabilities.
+Investments include assets reported under the balance sheet items "Gold and gold receivables", "Claims on non-euro area residents denominated in foreign currency", "Claims on euro area residents denominated in foreign currency", "Claims on euro area credit institutions denominated in euro" and "Other securities", as well as derivative financial instruments and spot exchange rate contracts whose book value is reported under relevant balance sheet items of other assets or other liabilities.

 Investments are managed by classifying them into different investment portfolios by investment strategy and source of funding.
 Portfolios of borrowed funds include investments which correspond to Latvijas Banka's liabilities in foreign currencies to government or government deposits.
-Investments that are not included in the portfolios of borrowed funds (net investments) are included in the portfolios of 1-10 year fixed income securities, mortgage-backed securities, long-term fixed income securities, Latvian government securities and other portfolios.
-A part of investments included in the 1-10 year fixed income securities portfolios and mortgage-backed securities portfolios are managed by external investment managers.
+Investments that are not included in the portfolios of borrowed funds (net investments) are included in the portfolios of 1-10 year fixed income securities, mortgage-backed securities, long-term fixed income securities, equity securities, Latvian government securities, and gold.
+The equity securities portfolio, part of investments included in the 1-10 year fixed income securities portfolios and mortgage-backed securities portfolios are managed by external investment managers.

-The parameters for a benchmark reflecting the acceptable level of financial risks and return target are set out for the 1-10 year fixed income securities portfolios, mortgage-backed securities portfolios, and portfolios of borrowed funds.
+The parameters for a benchmark reflecting the acceptable level of financial risks and return are set out for the 1-10 year fixed income securities portfolios, mortgage-backed securities portfolios, portfolios of borrowed funds, and the equity securities portfolio.

-The breakdown of investments by type of investment portfolio at the end of 2017 and 2016 was as follows:
+The breakdown of investments by type of investment portfolio at the end of 2018 and 2017 was as follows:

-Portfolio value (in thousands of euro) Proportion (%) 2017 2016 2017 2016 1-10 year fixed income securities portfolios 3 708 630 3 043 063 63.9 52.5 10 year government fixed income securities portfolio 1 156 619 19.9 Mortgage-backed securities portfolios 1 158 211 1 156 594 20.0 19.9 Long-term fixed income securities portfolio 502 820 8.7 Gold portfolio 230 856 234 505 4.0 4.0 Portfolios of borrowed funds 144 324 159 844 2.5 2.8 Latvian government securities portfolio 49 481 49 606 0.9 0.9 Total 5 794 322 5 800 231 100.0 100.0
+Book value (in thousands of euro) 2018 2017 2018 2017 1-10 year fixed income securities portfolios 3 564 297 3 708 630 62.2 63.9 Mortgage-backed securities portfolios 1 131 910 1 158 211 19.8 20.0 Long-term fixed income securities portfolio 502 397 502 820 8.8 8.7 Gold portfolio 239 195 230 856 4.2 4.0 Portfolios of borrowed funds 150 535 144 324 2.6 2.5 Equity securities portfolio 90 618 1.6 Latvian government securities portfolio 47 847 49 481 0.8 0.9 Total 5 726 799 5 794 322 100.0 100.0

 The 1-10 year fixed income securities portfolio benchmark at the end of 2017 was the weighted 1-10 year government securities index of the UK, the US, euro area countries and Canada.
+In 2018, Latvijas Banka changed the 1-10 year fixed income securities portfolio benchmark.
+At the end of 2018, the 1-10 year fixed income securities portfolio benchmark comprised the weighted 1-10 year government securities index of the UK and euro area countries, and the 1-3 year government securities index of the US and Canada.

-The mortgage-backed securities portfolio benchmark was the US mortgage-backed securities index.
+The mortgage-backed securities portfolio benchmark is the US mortgage-backed securities index.

-In the middle of 2017, Latvijas Banka established a long-term fixed income securities portfolio comprising euro area government securities denominated in euro, with the original maturity of 10 years.
+The long-term fixed income securities portfolio comprises euro area government securities denominated in euro, with the original maturity of 10 years.